 Conclusion

-The National Day Rally represents a progressive step toward enhancing social support structures in Singapore.
+The National Day Rally represents a progressive step toward enhancing social support structures, with these shared parental leave regulations marking a significant milestone in Singapore’s workforce policy.
 By investing in family welfare and workforce resilience, the government is paving the way for a more robust and adaptable society, equipped to face future challenges and opportunities.

 These initiatives are expected to positively impact Singapore’s demographic trends, labour market dynamics, and overall societal well-being, reaffirming the nation’s commitment to sustainable and inclusive growth.